 Measures for control and prevention of African Swine Fever - full or partial compensation of the cost of anti-epizootic measures on farms;

-Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in the SCT for pig meat.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the SCT for pig meat.

 C. Payments based on current area planted/animal numbers/receipts/income - production required